opendistro-for-elasticsearch/deprecated-security-ssl/README.md

-# Search Guard SSL for Elasticsearch 5.0.0-beta1
+# Search Guard SSL for Elasticsearch 5.0.0
-Elasticsearch SSL for free.

 Search Guard SSL is a free and open source plugin for Elasticsearch which provides SSL for Elasticsearch.
 It does not provide authentication and authorization.
 For that pls refer to [Search Guard](https://github.com/floragunncom/search-guard).